Things Never to Do in Italy

 - Parmesan on seafood pasta?
 Never, mustn't happen.
 This is a worse crime than pineapple on pizza.

 - Spaghetti Bolognese?
-It doesn't exist in Italy - except in real touristy restaurants and such restaurants you should avoid at all costs.
+It doesn't exist in Italy - except in really touristy restaurants (the ones with a tourist menu) and such restaurants you should avoid at all costs.
 Instead of spaghetti bolognese Italians eat this.

-- Pasta Alfredo and Spaghetti & Meatballs - same as Spaghetti Bolognese, only to be found in restaurants with "tourist menus".
-This is the real way creamy pasta is made - without cream.
-While we do eat meatballs (my mother makes the best), we just don't mix them with spaghetti.
+- Pasta Alfredo and Spaghetti & Meatballs - these two are also only to be found in restaurants with "tourist menus".
+This is the real way creamy pasta is made - without cream and, while we do eat meatballs (my mother makes the best), we just don't mix them with spaghetti.